 Home · bathroom

-Shower Valve Repair: Replace a Valve Stem or Mixing Valve Yourself
+Fix a Dripping Shower: Replace Valve Stem or Mixing Valve

 Dripping shower, stiff handle, or wild temperature swings?
 The fix depends on which valve type you have.
 This guide covers both paths: valve stem replacement for older 2-handle showers, and full mixing valve replacement for modern single-handle setups.

-Illustration: Shower Valve Repair: Replace a Valve Stem or Mixing Valve Yourself
+Illustration: Fix a Dripping Shower: Replace Valve Stem or Mixing Valve

 Path A: Replace a Valve Stem (2-handle showers)

 Turn off the main water supply.
 Open the shower and a downstairs faucet to drain the lines and relieve pressure.
 Remove the handle: find the screw hidden under the decorative cap, unscrew it, and pull the handle straight off.
+If you're dealing with a Delta handle and the screw is seized, drill off the screw head, pull the handle, then twist the remaining screw out with pliers — you won't damage the cartridge threads 5.
 Remove the escutcheon plate to expose the valve body and the retaining nut.
 Lay a towel in the tub to catch parts.

 ⚠️ Warning: Confirm the water is fully off — don't just assume.
 Turn the shower handle after shutting off the main and verify nothing flows.